sabifiedsab/TAS-Recorder/README.md

 - Recorder - Record keyboard inputs and mouse clicks and output to a JSON file
 - Player - Play recorded file with set playback speed
+- A GUI with the ability to record and play recordings on three different profiles

 ## Getting started